 Table of contents

-You can use your Trustpilot product reviews in your Google Shopping ads, to strengthen the impact of your campaigns.
+Use your Trustpilot product reviews in your Google Shopping ads to strengthen the impact of your campaigns.
 This guide explains how it works.

 Google Shopping campaigns help to promote your online reputation, boost traffic to your website, and find better qualified leads.
 Including your Trustpilot product reviews can increase the effectiveness of your ads, by highlighting your good reputation.